top of page

 • Fruit snacks

-These often:
+These foods:

 • Stick to teeth

-• Stay in grooves
+• Stay trapped in grooves

 • Feed cavity-causing bacteria